 O(nlgn)-time algorithm to find the LIS

-In the spirit of dynamic programming, we first consider what information we would need from previous problems to solve for a longest increasing sub-sequence in A[n]
+In the spirit of dynamic programming, we first consider what information we would need from previous problems to solve for a longest increasing sub-sequence in A[n].
+There are two cases:

 Case 1.
 The length of the LIS(s) of A[n] is equal to the length of the LIS(s) of A[n-1].